Rainbow Trout Stocking

 The Rainbow Trout or Oncorhynchus mykiss is a trout species native to cold-water tributaries of North America.
 Adult freshwater stream Rainbow Trout average between 1 and 5 lbs. but can get much larger when living in a pond.
 Coloration varies but generally they are blue-olive green with a broad reddish stripe along the lateral lie, from gills to the tail most vivid in males and with dark black spots along the length of the body.
 Freshwater Rainbow Trout are used to cold waters with gravel riverbeds where they spawn.
 They are predators with a varied diet of larval, pupal and adult forms of aquatic insects, fish eggs, adult forms of terrestrial insects such as ants, beetles, grasshoppers, crayfish, shrimp and other crustaceans.

-How to fish for Rainbow Trout
+How to Fish for Rainbow Trout

 Rainbow Trout are great gamefish and can be caught using a variety of angling methods and live and dead bait.
 Trout are a favorite among fly fisherman but can be caught with just about any kind of pole just be ready for spectacular leaps and hard fighting once you hook them.
 AS for bait we have had success with a variety and half the fun as an angler is trying different things out.
 Remember that these fish were raised in a hatchery on pellet feed so sometimes power bait in various colors…or even colored mini-marshmallows (seriously we’ve seen it work).
 But live bait such as minnows, mealworms, red worms, maggots and night crawlers should also do the trick on any given day.
 For those that are more into artificial lures, consider using an in-line spinner or spoon lure to drive those trout crazy.
 Please take a moment to read our Rules and Regulations below and follow all Louisiana State Fishing.
 Regulations when fishing for Rainbow Trout.
 Cast netting of any kind is strictly forbidden.